Boost Your Google Ads Quality Score & Save Yourself Money

 So, Fixyphone might take the following steps.

-- They use Keyword Planner and Answerthepublic to ensure their phone fixing service is targeting the right keywords.
+- Firstly they may use Keyword Planner and Answerthepublic to ensure their phone fixing service is targeting the right keywords.

-- They decide to bid on the keyword “mobile phone repairs” and similar search terms instead of “mobile phone fixer”.
+- Secondly they could decide to bid on the keyword “mobile phone repairs” and similar search terms instead of “mobile phone fixer”.
 This is because “mobile phone fixer” is trending down month on month and “mobile phone repairs” is getting a lot of search volume.

-- They add in “cracked” to many of their keywords as it’s skyrocketing in popularity.
+- Thirdly they may add in “cracked” to many of their keywords as it’s skyrocketing in popularity.

-- They add a variety of long-tail keywords to one of their campaigns including “mobile phone repair London”, “mobile phone repair near me” and “mobile phone repair and service”.
+- Furthermore they add a variety of long-tail keywords to one of their campaigns including “mobile phone repair London”, “mobile phone repair near me” and “mobile phone repair and service”.

-- They make a plan to review how their keywords are trending every four weeks.
+- Or they make a plan to review how their keywords are trending every four weeks.

 Organise Your Keywords